-Each season selected farming companies and wild caught fish receivers also undergo a level 2 audit, aiming to capture in excess of 10% of all commercially landed SBT.
-This audit includes a full assessment conducted by AFMA officers who review company records which may include spread-sheets, feed boat logs, dive logs, sales and export documentation, including CDS documentation.
+Each season selected farming companies and wild caught fish receivers also undergo a level 2 audit, aiming to capture more than 10% of all commercially landed SBT.
+This audit includes a full assessment conducted by AFMA officers who review company records which may include spreadsheets, feed boat logs, dive logs, sales and export documentation, including CDS documentation.
 SFR holders must retain original copies of each CDR and CCSBT CDS documents for five years from the date of completion to meet audit requirements.
 As part of the level 2 audit, two AFMA officers independently recount all video/DVD recorded by AFMA's agent during the verified count of SBT transferred into those farms included in the audit.
-Due to the Covid 19 pandemic compliance officers were unable to attend premises to conduct level 2 audits for the 2017/18 season and it was decided that no level 2 audit would be undertaken for that season.
-The 2019/20 season audits are yet to be completed however preliminary figures indicate that they will account for in excess of 13% of SBT received by fish receivers.
+Due to the Covid 19 pandemic compliance officers were unable to attend premises to conduct level 2 audits for the 2020/21 season.
+Audits for the 2021/22 season will be conducted in November 2022.